 From studying economics to 20 years in the investment industry to full-time artist, every step I have taken has been informed by the previous, and fed the next.

-My love of small, detailed pieces was fueled as a child upon my first visit to that marvel of miniature engineering, the Queen's Dollhouse at Windsor Castle.
-Tiny masterpieces have always tugged at my heartstrings.
-My homemade Barbie house was to die for, but I'm thankful my experiments with homemade braces never took off!
+My love of small, precisely crafted pieces was fuelled as a child upon my first visit to that marvel of miniature engineering, the Queen's Dollhouse at Windsor Castle.
+Tiny masterpieces have always tugged at my heartstrings and were a way to realize my creative visions.

 After years of making miniature silver and enamel sculptural pieces, I completely changed mediums.
 Early in 2016 a serious neck injury exacerbated by bending over to work forced me to speed up what I had been contemplating for a while.
 I was increasingly drawn to my sketches often used as a first step in my sculptural pieces, and began to develop those further.

 I knew I didn’t want the illustrations to stand alone.
 They needed some sort of medium to highlight the dream like state they existed in in my head.
 At that time I started exploring encaustic, and have since developed methods to incorporate the two.